BAJAJ FINSERV DIRECT LIMITED

 How to calculate Market-Cap Weighted Index

-The divisor is adjusted to account for events like stock splits, dividends, or changes in the constituent list.
+• Adjust for corporate actions like stock splits, dividends, or changes in the constituent list

 Advantages and disadvantages of Market-Cap Weighted Indices